BDC Hamburger Icon

 Color is only part of the equation for your restaurant, so think about how it will fit into your overall restaurant idea.
 This should include decor, location and other important factors.

 “Your surroundings play a big role in how you feel.
 Being in a lively place with lots of color sets your mind up for a fun experience,” Hakim said.
 “Have a clear concept in mind and execute it.
 It’s easy to want to incorporate 100 different ideas and bring them all into one space, but that is dangerous.
-The key is in the details, and many times, less is more.”
+The key is in the details and, many times, less is more.”

 Experiment.

+Once you have a clear strategy in mind, start incorporating different design elements into your restaurant and see how your guests react.
 Leo Kremer, co-founder of Dos Toros Taqueria, said his restaurant is currently changing some of the design elements in its Chicago and New York City locations.
 Kremer emphasized approaching a redesign with a certain flexibility.

-“You can test it, and if you paint your wall white and it’s the wrong color white, you can repaint it,” he said.
-“These decisions aren’t set in stone … I think people feel like they make a decision and they’re stuck with that result whether they like it or not, and that’s not always the case.”
+“You can test it and if you paint your wall white and it’s the wrong color white, you can repaint it,” he said.
+“These decisions aren’t set in stone … I think people feel like they make a decision and they’re stuck with that result whether they like it or not and that’s not always the case.”

 While color is an important aspect of your restaurant and the customers’ dining experience, your whole business doesn’t hinge on it.
 If you’re just starting out or thinking about changing your restaurant’s interior or rebranding, research and think critically about the look and feel of your restaurant.
 Color should contribute to an overall atmosphere.
 Achieving that feeling and showcasing that atmosphere should be your ultimate goal.